Surprise! I’m a black woman. I am two minorities mixed into one. Actually, I’m three. I’m a mixed woman, which is a whole different animal.

 - The victim uses violence done to them to make generalizations.
 A black man mugs a white man in the alleyway.
 That white man then decides he was right about black people after all, they are ruthless animals.
 He’ll have to teach his children and grandchildren to be careful around those blacks.
 They’ll mug ya soon as look at ya.

 - The victim functions out of a place of negativity.
-This is a problem, that is a problem.
+This is a problem.
 Don’t do this.
-Rather than functioning out of a place of “What can I do to make it better?”
+Rather, we should functio out of a place of “What can I do to make it better?”

 The victim spends their whole life blaming other people for their shitty circumstances.
 This brings me to my next point.